flintco/Weather-Dashboard/README.md

 This project was made using React Javascript.

-The website uses the OpenWeather (openweathermap.org) API to get temperature and weather data, and then uses to conditional rendering to complete the interface.
+The website uses the OpenWeather (openweathermap.org) API to get temperature and weather data, and then uses conditional rendering to complete the interface.